SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Two view windows

-Description of OCC 3D Viewer architecture and functionality is provided in GUI module user's guide in chapter **OCC 3D Viewer**.
+The description of OCC 3D Viewer architecture and functionality is provided in GUI module user's guide in chapter **OCC 3D Viewer**.

 .. _parameter_usage: